* SEC agreed with AIG to keep some bailout terms sealed

 When AIG filed the Schedule A exhibit with the SEC, it redacted the information it wanted to keep confidential, in anticipation regulators would approve its request.

-The Fed’s bailout of AIG long has been controversial because the banks that sold CDOs to Maiden Lane III were paid 100 percent of what they were owed, even though many of the securities were worth substantially less at the time of the government bailout.
+The Fed’s bailout of AIG long has been controversial because the banks that sold CDOs to Maiden Lane III were paid 100 percent of face value, even though many of the securities were worth substantially less at the time of the government bailout.

-Last Thursday the furor over the Maiden Lane transaction was reignited after Rep. Darrell Issa (R-Calif.), released copies of emails detailing discussions between the New York Fed and AIG over how much information to disclose.
+Last Thursday the furor over the Maiden Lane transaction was reignited after Rep. Darrell Issa, a California Republican, released copies of emails detailing discussions between the New York Fed and AIG over how much information to disclose.

 The emails have provided fresh ammunition for critics of Geithner.
 New York Fed General Counsel Thomas Baxter Jr. said in a letter to Issa’s office that Geithner “played no role in, and had no knowledge of” the emails.